A Guide for Winter Photography

 • Shoot with a smaller aperture than normal so that any random snowflakes closer to the lens are in focus.

-• Use your histogram versus the image on the LCD.
-Histograms are really the key to effectively getting the correct exposure in snowy scenes.
+• Use your histogram.
+Histograms are the key to getting the correct exposure in snowy scenes.
 Continue to shoot until the majority of the histogram is on the right half of the graph without touching the right edge.

 Composition